zieren/wasted-youth-tracker/README.md

 Parents can see a history of the window titles of all programs the kid has been running.
 You can discuss what your kid was up to with your spouse and/or the kid themselves.

 Wasted Youth Tracker is a client/server application with a web UI for the parents and a small client application for the kid.
 The client runs on Microsoft Windows, the server is written in PHP (requires PHP 7.3+) and uses a MySQL database.
-The server can run on a Raspberry Pi.
+You can use regular server hosting or a Raspberry Pi in your home network (which avoids sending usage data to any remote system).

 ## How It Works